Kale Brussels Sprout Pear Salad

 • Kale: Also known as dino kale, lacinato kale leaves are a dark, almost bluish green.
 First pull out the thick rib down the center.
 Then chop the leaves.
 You can also use curly kale.

 • Pears: Bartlett pears are fragrant, juicy and sweet.
 Their texture is soft and buttery.
 I love the red color with all the greens in the salad.
 If you prefer apples, they would be a great swap.
-You can also add 1/4 cup dried cranberries if you like something else sweet with the fresh fruit.
+You can also add 1/4 cup dried cranberries or pomegranate seeds if you like something else sweet.

-• Scallions: For something light and oniony, I include a couple sliced scallions.
+• Scallions: For something light and oniony, I include a couple sliced green onions.
 Thinly sliced red onions are an option for a substitute.

 • Almonds: Chopped almonds give the salad nutty flavors.
 You can substitute with walnuts, pecans or even sunflower seeds.
 You are entitled to bonus points for toasting the nuts, which you can do in a 350-degree F oven on a baking sheet for 5 minutes.

-• Blue cheese: When you have pears in a salad it’s pretty much impossible not to throw in crumbled blue cheese because fruit and this pungent salty cheese are perfect together.
-But I know not everyone is a fan.
-If you aren’t a blue cheese person, use goat cheese or feta instead.
+• Blue cheese: When you have pears in a salad it’s pretty much impossible not to throw in crumbled blue cheese because fruit and those pungent, salty flavors are perfect together.
+But I know not everyone is a fan, so you can use goat cheese or feta instead or even grated Parmesan cheese.

 • Parsley: Fresh herbs are one of my favorite final touches to salads.
 That includes chopped parsley.